Local heat current flow in ballistic phonon transport of graphene nanoribbons: Numerical results

 The calculated transmission in Fig.~\ref{fig:transmission}(b) exhibits suppression to phonon transport for both defects.
 The insets illustrate the gap states with zero transmission near 150 meV, located between optical and acoustic branches.
 Figure~\ref{fig:flowdefect} shows local temperature and local heat current for SW and $\mathrm{SiC_4}$ defect.
-For brevity, local temperature presented in Fig.~\ref{fig:flowdefect}(a)-(b) is averaged from atoms sharing same horizontal coordinate.
-The temperature profile manifests typical ballistic feature in quasi-one-dimensional systems\cite{dhar2008,saaskilahti2012,ness2016,miao2016,nitzan2020-1}, wherein temperature drop is observed at the vicinity of the defects.
-We discover the temperature drop is exceptionally large at neighboring sites around $\mathrm{SiC_4}$, marked by the scattered points in Fig.~\ref{fig:flowdefect}(b).
+For brevity, local temperature presented in Figs.~\ref{fig:flowdefect}(a) and (b) is averaged along the transverse direction.
+The temperature profile manifests typical ballistic features in quasi-one-dimensional systems \cite{dhar2008,saaskilahti2012,ness2016,miao2016,nitzan2020-1}, wherein the temperature drop is induced by the defect.
+We notice that our result shows features of residual-resistivity dipole in electronic transport \cite{landauer1975,todorov1999,morr2017,lupke2017}, where the temperature difference at the vicinity of the defect is much larger than the overall temperature drop in the ribbon, especially around the $\mathrm{SiC_4}$ defect shown in Fig.~\ref{fig:flowdefect}(b) (light blue line).
 This can be attributed to the heavier silicon atom blocking heat flow in the ribbon since it only vibrates at very low frequency \cite{hage2020a,xu2023,bao2023}.
 As shown in Fig.~\ref{fig:flowdefect}(d), local current on the silicon atom is much weaker than those in the ribbon, where local heat current have to go bypass the defect.
-Therefore, extra heat is blocked at the front of the defect, and resulting in cold spots behind the defect.
-In contrast, result in Fig.~\ref{fig:flowdefect}(c) shows no blockade on the SW defect atoms; in that case, phonons are primarily scattered by the reconstructed bonds.
+Therefore, extra heat is blocked in front of the defect, and depleted behind it.
+In contrast, the result in Fig.~\ref{fig:flowdefect}(c) shows weaker blockade by the SW defect atoms; in that case, phonons are primarily scattered by the reconstructed bonds.